loorasaur/cse15l-lab-reports/labreport4.md

 5. Run the tests, demonstrating that they now succeed

-I type this command into the terminal: `bash test.sh`.
-This can also be achieved by searching through the terminal history for the same command `<up> <up> <Enter>`.
+I used this command in the terminal: `bash test.sh`.
+This can be achieved by searching through the terminal history for the same command `<up> <up> <up> <Enter>`.
 All the tests are shown to have passed.

 > ![Image](step5.png)